MetPX/sarracenia/docs/source/Explanation/DetectFileReady.rst

 In supercomputing clusters, distributed files systems are used, and the OS optimized methods for recognizing file modifications (INOTIFY on Linux) do not cross node boundaries.
-To use sr_watch with the default strategy on a directory in a compute cluster, one usually must have an sr_watch process running on every node.
+To use sr3_watch with the default strategy on a directory in a compute cluster, one usually must have an sr3_watch process running on every node.
 If that is undesirable, then one can deploy it on a single node with *force_polling* but the timing will be constrained by the directory size.